vosmann/pih/README.md

 # Programming in Haskell
 ## Solutions to exercises

-My solutions to Graham Hutton's Programming in Haskell, 2nd edition.
+Solutions to exercises in Graham Hutton's _Programming in Haskell, Second Edition_.